alanorth/cgspace-notes/content/posts/cgspace-cgcorev2-migration.md

 +++

-Possible changes to CGSpace metadata fields to align more with DC, QDC, and DCTERMS as well as CG Core v2.
+Changes to CGSpace metadata fields to align more with DC, QDC, and DCTERMS as well as CG Core v2.
+Implemented on 2021-02-21.

 With reference to [CG Core v2 draft standard](https://agriculturalsemantics.github.io/cg-core/cgcore.html) by Marie-Angélique as well as [DCMI DCTERMS](http://www.dublincore.org/specifications/dublin-core/dcmi-terms/).